lingjie00/cli_settings/README.md

 # Saving SSH settings

-If you use SSH frequently, then perhaps you also face the problem of constantly needing to enter in the IP address and password for the server.
+If you use SSH frequently, then perhaps you also face the problem of constantly needing to enter the IP address and password for the server.
 There are ways to simplify the workflow

 ## Add SSH host